Arranger Service¶

 limits the number of steps in a workflow.
 If a job contains or

-generate more than this limit, the job will be cancelled.
+generates more steps than this limit, the job will be canceled.
 If not specified,

 defaults to 10240.